Orange-OpenSource/casskop/website/docs/5_operations/1_cluster_operations.md

   will refuse and correct the CRD.
 Because CassKop wants that we have the same amounts of pods in all racks, we decided that we would't allow to remove only a rack.
 This will be revert too.

 :::important
-You must ScaleDown to 0 priori to Remoove a DC
+You must ScaleDown to 0 before you remoove a DC
-You must change replication factor prior to ScaleDown  to 0 a DC
+You must change replication factor before doing a ScaleDown to 0 for a DC
 :::

 ### Kubernetes node maintenance operation

 In a normal production environment, CassKop will have spread it's Cassandra pods on differents k8s nodes.
 If the team